 Locating Underground Facilities.

 Revise Section 803 to the Standard Specifications to read:

 IDOT traffic signal facilities are not part of any of the one-call locating service such as J.U.L.I.E or Digger.
 If this Contract requires the services of an Electrical Contractor, the Contractor shall be responsible at his/her own expense for locating existing IDOT electrical facilities prior to performing any work.
 If this Contract does not require the services of an Electrical Contractor, the Contractor may request one free locate for existing IDOT electrical facilities from the District One Electrical Maintenance Contractor prior to the start of any work.
 Additional requests may be at the expense of the Contractor.
+For non-IDOT signals, the Contractor shall coordinate with the agency owning the traffic signals for locating the existing electrical facilities.
 The location of underground traffic facilities does not relieve the Contractor of their responsibility to repair any facilities damaged during construction at their expense.